steven-haddix/kenny-loggins/README.md

 ### Configuration

-- Appender configuration order matters as priority is top to bottom.
+- Appender configuration order matters, as priority is top to bottom.
 - Only the first matching appender will be applied.
-- Appender patterns are regex patters.
+- Appender patterns are regex patterns.
 - Level dictates the minimum log threshold for the appender to output a message.
 - **globals** are attributes that get applied to every appender message.